Variables

 it seems the only way to get the number of attributes with the Fortran

-90 NetCDF interface was to loop on nf90_inq_attname
+90 NetCDF interface was to loop on nf90_inq_attname until it

 returned an error.